Skip to main content

 CHE 525.
 Polymer Engineering.
 3 Credits.

 Basic polymer structures and characterization.
 Polymerization reactions and kinetics of condensation and chain growth polymerizations.
 Polymerization processes including bulk, suspension, solution, and emulsion polymerizations.
 Polymer processing technologies including extrusion, and injection molding.
-Prerequisites: CHE 321 and CHE 301.
+Prerequisite: CHE 321 and CHE 301.

 CHE 531.
 Rocket Propulsion.
 3 Credits.